FurryCoders/FAAPI/README.md

 ### robots.txt

 At init, the `FAAPI` object downloads the [robots.txt](https://www.furaffinity.net/robots.txt) file from FA to determine the `Crawl-delay` value set therein.
 If not set, a value of 1 second is used.

 To respect this value, the default behaviour of of the `FAAPI` object is to wait when a get request is made if the last request was performed more recently then the crawl delay value.

 See under [FAAPI](#faapi) for more details on this behaviour.

 Furthermore, any get operation that points to a disallowed path from robots.txt will raise an exception.
-This check should not be circumvented and the developer of this module does not take responsibility for violations of the TOS of FurAffinity.
+This check should not be circumvented and the developer of this module does not take responsibility for violations of the TOS of Fur Affinity.

 ### Cookies